jigenMal/WC2Octane/README.md

 In this video you can see this script in action: https://youtu.be/x8Q34tGLuhE

+# Known Issues
+This script is developed for Octane versions 2018 and up.
+Some debugging has been made with V4, but not all features are supported.
+In V4 there isn't a vertex map node creation and only the first base texture can be imported.

 # Changelog
 0.2: first version

 0.3: remove creation of Vertex Displacement Node when it's not available (for compatibility with Octane Render versions older than 2019)

 0.31: corrected error in Vertex Displacement Node check

+0.4: corrected an issue with older versions of Octane.
+Now when composite materials are not supported a basic material is created and there is a clean exit with an information message about the impossibility to import other textures